ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Pretty heavy!
 What's in it?"

-"Gifts," said Brent, getting into the passenger seat.
-The cab of the truck was full of discarded styrofoam packaging.
-Brent suddenly felt optimistic, like he'd get his essays done easily.
+"Gifts," said Brent, pushing a few items off of the passenger seat and sitting down.
+He suddenly felt optimistic.

-"I was visiting family," continued Brent, as the driver rapidly pulled back onto the road.
+"I was visiting family," continued Brent, as the driver pulled back onto the road.

 "Impressive!" said the driver.
 "Are you Christian?"

 "My family is Christian, myself, I'm not sure."

-They quickly arrived at Songshan station, nestled into the base of the mountain.
+It felt good to be going fast.
+Brent was surprised by the smell of Christmas trees, lying by the side of the road.
+They quickly arrived at the base of the hills.
+Songshan station rose above the quiet commercial streets.

 "We're here!" said the driver, pulling into the empty bus lane.
 He started to roll a cigarette.
 Brent got out of the car, looking up to see if a train was